dask/dask/docs/source/scheduling-state.rst

     all of the tasks on that worker are reassigned to others.
 This combination of behaviors can cause a bad task to catastrophically destroy all workers on the cluster, one after another.
 Whenever a worker fails we mark each task currently running on that worker as suspicious.
-If a worker is involved in three failures (or some other fixed constant) then we mark the task as failed.
+If a task is involved in three failures (or some other fixed constant) then we mark the task as failed.

 * **who_wants:** ``{key: {client}}``: